TheKikGen/USBMidiKliK4x4/README.md

 ## Bluepill and USBMidiKlik 3x3

-Derived from this project, and based on the same firmware, the 3x3 MIDI interface can be built with a 2$ "Bluepill".
-I have realized a proto board, let's say a "MIDI shield", to easily allowing 3x3 serial midi I/O.
+I have realized a proto board, let's say a Bluepill "MIDI shield", to easily transform that cheap uC board to a powerfull 3 IN / 3 OUT USB MIDI interface, based on the exactly same firmware as USB MidiKlik 4x4.
+Contact me for more details.

 <img border="0" src="https://2.bp.blogspot.com/-wo1H27RQYiU/XDzO9VG3vdI/AAAAAAAAAWA/KehLjyXhLTg_nmjjmEkO7LZtY5H83Rr-ACLcBGAs/s1600/20190113_221557.jpg"  />